carpentries/instructor-training/pages/02-concepts.md

 ---
-layout: lesson
+layout: page
-root: ..
-title: Cognitive Development and Concept Mapping
+title: Instructor Training
+subtitle: What Does It Mean to Understand Computing?
+minutes: 10
 ---
-## What Does It Mean to Understand Computing?
+> ## Learning Objectives {.objectives}
+>
+> * FIXME

 Our next problem is to figure out what we want people to understand when we're finished teaching.